jrob93/nice_orbs/README.md

 A package to deal with Keplerian orbits.
 For a given orbit defined by the Keplerian orbital element that describe the 3 dimensional shape and orientation of an orbit (semimajor axis, eccentricity, inclination, argument of perihelion, longitude of ascending node) we can plot the elliptical Keplerian orbit.
 With an additional positional element such as true anomaly we can plot the position of the object on its orbit at that time.

+Requirements:

+Need to add things to setup.py for a smooth install, for now see the conda environment file: conda env create -f nice_orbs_env.yml

 Installation:

 pip install git+https://github.com/jrob93/nice_orbs